United Netherlands (organization): Radboud international Model United Nations (RiMUN)

-RiMUN is United Netherlands' own yearly Model United Nations conference.
-The first edition was organized in December 2005 in Nijmegen and was called Radboud intrauniversity Model United Nations.
-26 different countries were represented in a highly successful conference that was themed Freedom vs Liberty - in an international perspective.
+RiMUN is a Model United Nations Conference hosted by United Netherlands.
+The first edition was organized in December 2005 in Nijmegen, then named Radboud intrauniversity Model United Nations.
+26 different countries were represented.
+The theme of the conference was 'Freedom vs Liberty - in an international perspective'.

 In April 2006 the second edition took place in Nijmegen.
-This time called Radboud international Model United Nations, participation was open for students from all Dutch universities and abroad.
+This time called Radboud international Model United Nations, participation was open to students from all Dutch universities and abroad.
 This edition was centered on the theme of the Millennium Development Goals.
-With interesting debate, speakers Mandeep Bains, Ruud Lubbers and Dries van Agt.
+Speakers in this edition were Mandeep Bains, Ruud Lubbers and Dries van Agt.

 From November 24 to November 26, 2006, the next RiMUN took place.
-This time the theme was War on War - Peace and Security in the 21st century.
+The theme was 'War on War - Peace and Security in the 21st century'.
 Speakers were, among others, Pieter Kooijmans, C. F. Meindersma and Maarten van Rossem.

 RiMUN 2007 was centered on the theme Fight 4 Freedoms: Roosevelt's 1941 State of the Union revisited.
-Delegates re-enacted the League of Nations, discussed the limits to freedom of religion in a symposium and debated about female circumcision.
+Delegates re-enacted the League of Nations, discussed the limits to freedom of religion in a symposium and discussed female circumcision.

 At RiMUN 2008, United Netherlands hosted Jan Pronk and Thom de Graaf.

-The United Netherlands board of 2007-2008 succeeded in winning the bid to host the Harvard World Model United Nations (WorldMUN) conference in The Hague in 2009.
-Therefore, in 2009 no RiMUN was organized, as United Netherlands cooperated with Harvard University to host WorldMUN 2009.
-This large event was held in The Hague, and attracted more than 2500 participants from all over the world.
+In 2009, United Netherlands was allowed to host the 2009 WorldMUN conference.
+Therefore, in 2009 no RiMUN was organized, as United Netherlands cooperated with Harvard University to host WorldMUN 2009 in The Hague.

 In April 2010, RiMUN 2010 was organized, based around the theme Times of Trial, in order to discuss global challenges the world faces in the 21st century.
 Keynote speakers included Dries van Agt and Thom de Graaf.

 RiMUN 2011 took place from April 15–17, 2011 and centered on the theme Shifting Balances.
-Students from over 25 different universities and coming from over 12 different countries, discussed the issues around shifting global power relations, and the changing standards towards warfare, human rights violations and the environment.
-A weekend long students were transformed in global leaders and solved the issues of rising tensions at the Korean Peninsula, the global consumption of oil, nationalist terrorism, child trafficking and the completion of the European Union.
+Participants from over 25 different universities and coming from over 12 different countries, discussed the issues surrounding shifting global power relations, and the changing standards towards warfare, human rights violations and the environment.
+Other themes were rising tensions at the Korean Peninsula, the global consumption of oil, nationalist terrorism, child trafficking and the completion of the European Union.